 The fellowship includes free tuition, two nights hotel and a $300 stipend toward travel for The Craft of Scholarly Writing workshop.
-The fellowship awardees for 2018 are currently scheduled for a workshop in September in Evanston, Illinois.
+The fellowship awardees for 2020 are scheduled for a workshop in September in Evanston, Illinois.
 Ten fellowships are awarded each year.
 In order to receive the travel stipend, fellows will be required to submit a complete draft of their article to Dr. Imber-Black eight weeks prior to the workshop.
 Guidelines for the paper will be provided.

 New writers from any discipline whose scholarly interests focus on families and systems may apply.
 Eligible applicants include (a) students, (b) those who have earned their degree within the past five years and been the first author on no more than two articles, and (c) persons who have been working in the field for some time but are new to writing.
 Women and members of minority groups are encouraged to apply.
 Priority will be given to papers that promote social justice as a systemic issue.

 Applications must include: